Enbridge's economic impact on Rhode Island

 - Enbridge paid $301,000 in sales-and-use taxes and $249,000 in franchise tax across Rhode Island.

 - On a national scale, Enbridge paid $557.8 million in property tax, $110.2 million in corporate income tax, $34.8 million in sales-and-use taxes, and $49.6 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $752.6 million.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
 In 2020:

 - Across the United States, Enbridge’s capital expenditures (on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases) totaled $2.59 billion, while our operating and administrative expenditures (on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages) totaled $2.22 billion.

-- Enbridge’s workforce included 7 Rhode Island-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 6 Rhode Island-based permanent and temporary employees, and provisioned contractors, at year’s end.

-- Enbridge paid $520,000 in base salary to our Rhode Island-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid $495,000 in total wages to our Rhode Island-based permanent and temporary employees—much of that injected directly into the state economy.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.